RISE Fund: Racialized and Indigenous Supports for Equity

 Staff contacts

-If you have questions about the grant criteria, eligibility, or potential alignment of your project, group or event with the objectives of the RISE Fund, please email Yesenia Torres.
+If you have questions about the grant criteria, eligibility, or potential alignment of your project, group or event with the objectives of the RISE Fund, please email redi@kitchener.ca.

-If you have questions about the grant process or completing the application form, please email Amanda Drumond or call 519-783-8989
+If you have questions about the grant process or completing the application form, please email Amanda Drumond.

 Assessment process

-The City of Kitchener Equity & Anti-Racism Advisory Committee is the selection committee for this grant.
-This committee includes 10 community members representing voices who have been historically underrepresented or excluded, specifically those who are Black, Indigenous, racialized, 2SLGBTQ+ identified, people with disabilities, religious minorities, and the intersections of these identities.
+The City of Kitchener Reconciliation, Equity, Diversity and Inclusion Advisory Council (REDIAC) is the selection committee for this grant.
+This committee includes 10 community members representing voices who have been historically underrepresented or excluded, specifically those who are Black, Indigenous, racialized, members of the 2SLGBTQIA+ community, persons with disabilities, religious minorities, and the intersections of these identities.

 Applicants are encouraged to provide detailed information about the established criteria, such as community needs, impact, measurable outcomes, feasibility, creativity, sustainability and budget clarity.
 Proposals will be evaluated solely based on the information submitted on the application.